Blyth Spartans A.F.C.: Redevelopment

-Phase One

 In 2003 Croft Park underwent an extensive redevelopment which saw much of the ash terracing levelled and replaced with concrete terracing.
 New dugouts and a wheelchair enclosure were also added, earlier work carried out had seen two new stairways added to improve access to the seating tier of the Main Stand.
 These replaced the old central stairway which would often cause congestion next to the team tunnel after full-time.
 Even before this the Main Stand has seen improvements with the old wooden benches replaced with plastic seats obtained from Newcastle United.

-Phase Two

 At the end of the 2006–07 season Croft Park underwent further developments to meet full Conference North criteria.
 These developments include extending the Port of Blyth main stand roof to cover the bottom tier which then had seats installed, and to ensure the views from these seats are unhindered the dugouts were repositioned at the side of the stand.

 Along with this a roof was erected over the Plessey Road terrace providing cover for about 1,200.
 This stand is now sponsored by Carlsberg.

-Three new turnstiles were also built at the Croft way end.
+Three new turnstiles were also built at the Croftway end.

 Phase Two was completed in 2009 with another new roof added over the Croftway terrace similar to the one over the Plessey End.
 The ageing West stand (sponsored by Cramlington Caravans) is also being refurbished to extend its life span by another 6 years.